-Project planning is a skill that WriterGirl doesn’t take for granted when it comes to content work.
+Project management is a skill that WriterGirl doesn’t take for granted when it comes to content work.
 We’ve learned that lots of preparation, coordination, scheduling and planning must take place among multiple teams and stakeholders before any project can get off the ground.

-Project managers keep the work on task
+Project managers keep the work on track

 Six WriterGirl best practices for project management